rainbowdriver/rainbowdriver-server/README.md

-# Selenium-WinJS
+# rainbowdriver-server

-Selenium-WinJS is an attempt to implement the Selenium JSON Wire Protocol for WinJS applications.
+RainbowDriver is an attempt to implement the Selenium JSON Wire Protocol for WinJS applications.

-## Dependencies

-+ node-restify
-+ node-sockjs
+Your application must include the rainbowdriver-client library which to connect to the rainbowdriver-server.

-## External links
+## See also

 + http://code.google.com/p/selenium/wiki/JsonWireProtocol